You need to see DPS gear in action. Get a live demo with our engineers.

 Your sites must have some form of temperature control to ensure an optimum operating environment for your equipment.
 If your equipment gets too hot (or, however unlikely, too cold), it is likely to malfunction or even break, resulting in expensive repairs, and network downtime.

 Set your minor over threshold at just above the set-point for your temperature control systems.
 This way, if your temperature control systems fail at a site, you'll have time to fix the problem before an outage or equipment failure occurs.
 Set your upper thresholds to an alarming level, near the top end of your site's temperature tolerance, but far enough below a damaging temperature that you can respond to the problem.

 A DPS Remote Telemetry Unit real-time analog gauge

 Your better RTUs, like the NetGuardian series, are capable of monitoring multiple temperature sensors, or analogs of other types.
 Some RTUs have built-in temperature sensors or a connection for an external temperature probe, which can be used to monitor ambient temperature or the temperature inside your sensitive equipment.

-For example, if you set a minor-over alarm to just above the set-point for your air conditioning system, you could likely receive an alarm before the air conditioning has taken affect, which would be relatively meaningless.
-If, however, you set a qualification timer on that threshold for 5 minutes, then, if you receive an alarm on that minor threshold, you'll know that either your air conditioning has not come on or it is not effectively cooling your site, which is much more useful information.
+For example, if you set a minor-over alarm to just above the set-point for your air conditioning system, you'll likely receive an alarm before the air conditioning has taken effect.
+If, however, you set a qualification timer on that threshold for 5 minutes and receive an alarm, you'll know there's an issue at your site.

-Of course, if an alarm goes off, it's no good if you (or another responsible technician) never find out about it.
-You need to be able to get temperature alerts from wherever you are.
-NetGuardian remotes can send pager or email notifications to let you know about the conditions at your site.
-Email notifications from NetGuardian RTUs are also acknowledgeable simply by clicking a link in the email.
-So, from your smartphone or laptop, you can still keep an aware of the situation at your sites.
+NetGuardian telemetry units send text message or email notifications to let you know about changing conditions at your site.
+You can also acknowledge Email alerts from NetGuardian RTUs by simply clicking a link in the email.
+So, from your smartphone or laptop, you can still keep an awareness of the situation at your sites.

-If the first-notified person does not respond to the alert and acknowledge the alarm within a period of time you define, an alert goes out to the next technician.
+If the first-notified person does not respond to the alert and acknowledges the alarm within a period of time you define, an alert goes out to the next technician.
 This way, if you do get a temperature alert at your sites, you can make sure that someone finds out about it and create a chain of command at your sites.

 GFX is a map-based system that shows you where alarms occur by geographical location.
 The same interface allows you to "drill-down" to get a closer look at your sites, all the way down to the floor-plan and equipment views.
 This will help you and your technicians pinpoint the problem when you receive a temperature alert.

-The idea is not simply to receive an alert when the temperature at your site reaches a critical level, but to be able to pinpoint the problem and fix it, so you can save your expensive equipment from damage and keep your network operational.
+The idea is not simply to receive alerts for the temperature at your site when it reaches a critical level but to be able to pinpoint the problem and fix it.
+Having more visibility will save your expensive equipment from damage, and keep your network operational.